rgarzonj/data_science_hackathons/Tips_and_Tricks.md

 In Time Series, for Kaggle competitions, define lag that fit correctly depending on the test set size.

+**Dimension reduction**

+Adding the features coming from dimension reduction to the original features.
+* PCA
+* LDA
+* SVD
+* t-SNE
+* Nearest Neightbour
+* Autoencoder

+Denoising autoencoder

+We can generate from the internal layer to generate extra features.
+We add some noise to the input.
+But how to add noise to the inputs?
+Instead of just adding noise to the entire variable, switch for example only 30% of the rows in some specific columns.
+By using this technique we do not change the variable distribution.

+**Clustering**

+Using clustering algorithms to generate new features.
+Try more than one algorithm to create categorical based on the clusters or the cluster distance metrics.

+* K-means
+* Affinity propagation
+* Mean shift
+* Spectral clustering
+* DBSCAN
+* Agglomerative clustering
+* Optics
+* Birch

+**GDBT tree leaves**

+Ask the GDBM to return the leave of the prediction.
+The strategy is to use this leave as a weak feature.

+For example, fit a lightgbm for for 100 rounds (trees) using num_leaves=10.
+Leaf prediction function returns a matrix of shape (nrowsx100), each column have a leave index ranging from 0 to 9.

+**Natural Language Processing (NLP)**
+* Bag of Words/NGrams
+* Tf-Idf
+* Transfer Learning using DL (word embeddings)
+* Double translation (remove noise/add).
+Use the translation services to Spanish, and then translate back to English.

 ## Feature selection

+Classical algorithms: Forward Selection, Backward Elimination, Recursive Feature Elimination (sklearn RFE).

+**Use GDBT Feature importance information:**
+1. Build a LightGBM model using only train fold and compute feature importance.
+2. Drop features with importance below certain threshold and train the model again.
+3. Use that model to predict the validation/test set.

+**Random Noise Feature importance**

+1. Add a feature that is pure noise.
+2. Train a GDBT or Linear model and compute the feature importance.
+3. If there is a feature below the random values feature, probably makes sense to drop it.

+**Leave One Feature Out(LOFO)**

+Remove one feature each time and compute the difference of the new metric and the initial metric using all features.
+How to remove a feature?
+1. Hard write a fixed value
+2. Hard write the mean average
+3. Shuffling

+**Adversarial validation**

+Try to detect differences in the distributions from train and test set.
+Classify if a row comes from the train set or from test set.
+How:
+Concatenate train+test set.
+Target variable 0 to all train rows, 1 to test rows.
+Build a model.
+If AUC metric >> 0.5 means that is easy for the model to distinguish between train and test rows.
+Compute feature importance and have an idea which feature is responsible for the bias between train and test set.